Many-particle effects in optical transitions from zero-mode Landau levels in HgTe quantum wells

 It is seen that only the energies of the zero-mode LLs are in good agreement with realistic numerical calculations.
 The difference in the energies calculated within both models does not exceed 10\% for the zero-mode LL from the $E1$ subband, while the final levels of $\alpha$, $\alpha'$, $\beta$ and $\beta'$ transitions show a significant deviation.
 However, by combining the energies of $\alpha$ with $\alpha'$ transition and $\beta$ with $\beta'$ transition, we exclude the "wrong" LLs from consideration and apply the BHZ model to the energy difference:

 where $\epsilon^{(+)}_0$ and $\epsilon^{(-)}_0$ are the energies of the zero-mode LLs from the $E1$ and $H1$ subband, respectively.
-In the presence of SIA, BIA and IIA, the energies $\epsilon^{(\pm)}_0$ can be calculated analytically within the BHZ model~\cite{SM} resulting in
+In the presence of SIA, BIA and IIA, the energies $\epsilon^{(\pm)}_0$ can be calculated analytically within the BHZ model~\cite{SM}:

 where $\Delta$ is the anticrossing gap at $B=B_c$ caused by both BIA and IIA, while $B_c$ and $M$ are the critical field and the mass parameter, respectively, both introduced in the absence of BIA and IIA~\cite{SM}.
 The parameter $M$ defines the gap between the $E1$ and $H1$ subbands at the $\Gamma$ point of the Brillouin zone (see Fig.~\ref{Fig:1}): it is positive for trivial band ordering and negative for inverted band structure.
 Thus, by fitting experimental values of the energy differences for both pairs of the transitions, one can directly extract the values of $\Delta$, $B_c$ and $M$ from magnetoabsorption.
+We note that, in contrast to the band structure shown in Fig.~\ref{Fig:1}, Eq.~(\ref{eq:3}) is also valid for asymmetrical QWs~\cite{SM}.

 In this work, we have studied three different samples, each containing a 8-nm-wide HgTe QW embedded between Cd$_x$Hg$_{1-x}$Te barriers: $x=0.62$ for sample 091223, $x=0.41$ for sample 101221 and $x=0.77$ for sample 101109.
 The samples were grown by molecular beam epitaxy (MBE) on a semi-insulating (013) GaAs substrate with a relaxed CdTe buffer~\cite{A41}.
 The barriers were selectively doped with indium, resulting in a 2D electron concentration $n_S$ of a few $10^{11}$ cm$^{-2}$ at low temperatures.
 The magnetoabsorption spectra were measured in the Faraday configuration at 2~K by using a Fourier transform spectrometer coupled to a 16-T superconducting coil~\cite{A43}.
 All spectra were normalized by the sample transmission at zero magnetic field.
 In the measurements, the electron concentration was varied through the persistent photoconductivity effect~\cite{A39,A40} by changing the time of illumination with a blue light emitting diode (LED).
 We note that illumination of HgTe QWs with blue LED results in increasing of $n_S$~\cite{A40b}, in contrast to the case of InAs/GaSb QWs~\cite{A40}.
 The concentration values were determined via magnetotransport measurements in the van der Pauw geometry.